swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

 However, this can take flexibility away from the call-site if the property wrapper has other `init` overloads, because the call-site _cannot_ choose a different initializer.
-Further, if the property wrapper is default-initialized in the struct, then the memberwise initializer will choose the backing-wrapper type, even if the wrapper supports `init(wrappedValue:)`.
+Further, if the property wrapper is explicitly initialized via `init()`, then the memberwise initializer will choose the backing-wrapper type, even if the wrapper supports `init(wrappedValue:)`.
 This results in unnecessary boilerplate at call-sites that _do_ want to use `init(wrappedValue:)`:

 ```swift
 import SwiftUI